RUB-NDS/AKE-Cryptoverif-Tutorial/cryptoverif-web/README.md

 This is a proof-of-concept for running cryptoverif on the web.

+Limitation: m4 preprocessor is not available, so only .cv files can be processed, not .pvc.
+For now, preprocess files with m4 manually instead.
+Of course, an actual m4 js implementation could also be integrated at some point.

 To actually make this useful, the whole JS operation should be moved to a webworker, so that the output can be processed asynchronous.
 Currently, the rendering of the page blocks while cryptoverif does its magic, so that we can not see incremental output.